awslabs/autonomous-driving-data-framework/modules/examples/example-spark-dags/README.md

-# Example DAG Module
+# Example Spark DAG Module

 ## Description

-This module demonstrates:

-- creating a CDK Stack with Role dedicated to the DAGs
-  - within the Stack, grant the MWAA Execution Role permission to assume the created DAG Execution Role
-- creating DAGs on a shared MWAA Environment by utilizing Input Parameters
-  - within the DAG, demonstrate assuming the DAG Execution Role with service and data permissions specific to the DAG
-- exporting Metadata by setting the `ADDF_MODULE_METADATA` env var on completion
+This module demonstrates a pattern on how to create user specific dag module to run spark jobs by consuming the `emr-on-eks` module from `core` group.
+The `DagRole` created as a part of the CDK stack declared in this module will be assigned to the airflow run time environment

 ## Inputs/Outputs